 Ellagic acid has also been found to increase the sensitivity of ER+/PR+ breast cancer cells to radiation while reducing damage to normal cells, thereby potentially enhancing the treatment effects of radiotherapy.

-Walnuts should be consumed in moderation since they contain some copper (approximately 0.45 mg per ounce), which can promote angiogenesis.
-While copper is a vital nutrient, women with breast cancer probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.
+Walnuts should be consumed in moderation since they incorporate a significant amount of copper (approximately 0.45 mg per ounce), which can promote angiogenesis and metastasis of breast cancer, especially in women with inflammatory breast cancer (IBC) or triple negative disease.
+While copper is a vital nutrient, women with breast cancer who are not anemic probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.

 Refined walnut oil contains essentially no copper.
-Cold pressed walnut oil is made from nuts that are dried and then cold-pressed, preserving their nutrient content.
-However, refined cold pressed oil is best since refining helps eliminate copper.
+Cold pressed walnut oil is made from nuts that are dried and then cold-pressed — it needs to be refined to eliminate copper.
 Walnut oil should be stored refrigerated and is best used at room temperature (e.g. in salad dressings) rather than in frying.

-Pecans are related to walnuts but have a somewhat less favorable omega-3 fatty acid and phytochemical profile than walnuts.
+Pecans are similar to walnuts but have a somewhat less favorable omega-3 fatty acid and phytochemical profile than walnuts.

 The information above, which is updated continually as new research becomes available, has been developed based solely on the results of academic studies.
 Clicking on any of the underlined terms will take you to its tag or webpage, which contain more extensive information.